PomBSV/M5_Peer_knowledge_transfer/README.md

 -    A mode with statistical data is not yet implemented.
 Even though, analysis out of the package, are done in an annual basis using package ‘forecast’ in R.
 -

-### Some facts :
+### Package massmod_el :
--	12 Module package in R. 3 modules
+-	12 Module package in R, ccnsisting on 3 modules where the architecture for the projections is managed, and 9 modules which contain functions to execute operations exclusively for this package.
 Module input_el : copy from the excel worksheet the inputs for the model Module comp_el : all the computations are done in this module Module makeout_el : this module copy all the results in the worksheet.

-9 modules contain functions to execute operations.
 -	Packages which are used are not supported any more : RDCOMClient, …
--	Operational time of 1 execution changes between 4 and 6 minutes per exécution. o	Budget production : each year new statistics are injected in the model from the year before.
-The data which is used for control or for keeping the data basis are kept separately.
+-	Operational time of 1 execution changes between 4 and 6 minutes per exécution.

 bas.xlsx